azagniotov/stubby4j/README.md

 ### 2.0.1

 * Every ```url``` is treated as a regular expression now [ENHANCEMENT]
-* Console was logging only HTTP requests with status 200 [BUG]
+* ANSI logging in the terminal was working only for HTTP requests with status 200 [BUG]

 ### 2.0.0